HeyMarcy/aprenda_app/README.md

  npm install
  npm run dev
 ```
 Next, in your internet browser type localhost:8080 and voilà.
-You are all set to start
+You're all set to start.

 ### How we built it
  * HTML5